AkseliKoponen/DevAcademy/README.md

 # City Bike Data 2021
 > An exercise for Solita DevAcademy by Akseli Koponen

 A Blazor web app for displaying HSL City Bike Data from the summer of 2021.
 Created with Visual Studio using Blazor Template.

 ## Installing / Getting started

 Go to https://devacademyakselikoponen.azurewebsites.net/ to view the app in Azure.

-The app may run slowly on cloud but you may also open the project in visual studio.
-See Initial Configuration
+The app may run slowly on cloud but you can also open the project in visual studio by following these steps.

-### Initial Configuration

 >1.
 Download the database from https://drive.google.com/file/d/1qTyV0VRHPn6THy8NyXUy_2p3g7iRxaSH/view?usp=sharing
 >2.
 Move the database to the project folder (DevAcademy/Blazor/)

 ## Features

-*Filter and search through the bike trips and stations.
+* Filter and search through the bike trips and stations.
-*View additional information about specific stations *Add new trips and stations to the database
+* View additional information about specific stations
+* Add new trips and stations to the database
-*Tooltips
+* Tooltips
-*Automatic tools to get distance and duration when adding new trips.
+* Automatic tools to get distance and duration when adding new trips.

 ## Notes
 biketrips.db SQLite database was created by combining the .csv files into one and then importing them as a table to the database.